Before we jump into the importance of Carbohydrates for our body, let’s take a look at some important facts about carbs –

 - But are all carbohydrates the culprit?
 Isn’t there the concept of carbohydrates that are healthy and contain the good amount of fibre.

 We have nowadays started to consciously choose what to eat every day and what diet pattern is needed to follow in order to maintain good health.
 In the course of achieving ideal body weight, we tend to skip certain nutrients drastically without knowing the consequences.
 Normally we tend to opt for “low carbohydrate” or “no carbohydrate” diet in order to achieve our goal.
 But do we really have to avoid carbohydrates totally?
 Are carbs so bad for health?
-The answer is no. Just as any other nutrient is essential, it is necessary that we have carbohydrates too in proper amounts.
+The answer is no. In fact carbs are excellent if ingested in the right measure.
 The amount of carbohydrates needed and what kind of carbohydrate should be consumed is what makes the difference.

 Why do We Need Carbs?